-This is much different than what customers said in the open-ended comment around price and food.
+This is much different than what customers said in the open-ended comment about price and food.

 This is likely driven by subconscious undertones of the customer experience and customers not understanding how they impact their overall experience.

-If this facet of your business can be improved so all customers rate your staff a “5” on the satisfaction it is significantly more likely your NPS score will push higher than +60.
+If this facet of your business can be improved so all customers rate your staff a “5” on satisfaction, it is significantly more likely your NPS score will push higher than +60.